armada Terms & Conditions

 If you choose to take a substitute package or accept amendments to your arrangements which result in a lower overall quality or cost, you are entitled to an appropriate price reduction.
 If you do not inform us within the time we specify of your choice to accept the changes or terminate the contract we will write to you again to remind you, if you still do not respond we may treat your booking as cancelled and refund all payments due to you.

-If we cancel or make a major change to your holiday less than 42 days before departure, we will pay you compensation as detailed below.
+If we cancel or make a major change to your holiday less than 35 days before departure, we will pay you compensation as detailed below.
 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.

 We reserve the right to make changes to your holiday before and after your booking is confirmed.
 If we make a minor change to your holiday, we will make reasonable efforts to inform you or your travel agent as soon as reasonably possible if there is time before your departure but we will have no liability to you.
-Examples of minor changes include alteration of your outward/return flights by less than 12 hours, changes to aircraft type, change of accommodation to another of the same or higher standard, changes of carriers.
+Examples of minor changes include alteration of your outward/return transport by less than 12 hours, changes to aircraft type, change of yacht to another of the same or higher standard, changes of carriers.
 Please note that carriers such as airlines used in the brochure may be subject to change.

 Important Note: We will not pay you compensation in the following circumstances:

-where we make a minor change;
+- where we make a minor change;

-where we make a major change or cancel your arrangements more than 42 days before departure;
+- where we make a major change or cancel your arrangements more than 35 days before departure;

-where we have to cancel your arrangements as a result of your failure to make full payment on time;
+- where we have to cancel your arrangements as a result of your failure to make full payment on time;

-where the change or cancellation by us arises out of alterations to the confirmed booking requested by you;
+- where the change or cancellation by us arises out of alterations to the confirmed booking requested by you;

-11. IF YOU HAVE A COMPLAINT – If you have a complaint during your holiday, please inform both the relevant supplier in your destination and NUCO Travel Head Office within 24 hours and we’ll do our utmost to resolve the problem as soon as possible.
-If the matter cannot be resolved whilst you are at your destination, you must also notify us of your complaint within 28 days in writing by emailing us at firstname.lastname@example.org.
-You will be required to provide us with full details of your complaint and all associated booking references.
+IF YOU HAVE A COMPLAINT – If you have a complaint during your holiday, please inform both the relevant supplier and our office in writing within 24 hours and we’ll do our utmost to resolve the problem as soon as possible.
+If the matter cannot be resolved whilst you are on holiday, you must also notify us of your complaint within 28 days in writing.
+When writing to us please provide us with full details of your complaint and your associated booking reference(s).
 If we are not able to resolve your complaint satisfactorily, the Travel Trust Association can act as an independent intermediary.
 Please detail the matter to the Travel Trust Association either by email (firstname.lastname@example.org) or submit online here.
 Should the response that you receive through the Travel Trust still not be satisfactory, they can then offer you an independent Arbitration Service.

-PASSPORT, VISA AND IMMIGRATION REQUIREMENTS & HEALTH FORMALITIES – It is each passenger’s personal responsibility to ensure that he or she has valid travel documentation which meets the requirements of immigration and other authorities at every destination.
-In order to ensure compliance, passengers should carry a valid passport (and visa if applicable) or EU/EEA government issued national identification card on all journeys.
-Any fines, penalties, payments or expenditures incurred as a result of breach of these requirements shall be paid by or charged to you.
+PASSPORT, VISA AND IMMIGRATION REQUIREMENTS & HEALTH FORMALITIES – It is each passenger’s personal responsibility to ensure that he or she has valid travel documentation and that he or she otherwise meets the requirements of immigration and other authorities at every destination.

+We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.

 Most countries now require passports to be valid for at least 6 months after your return date.
 If your passport is in its final year, you should check with the Embassy of the country you are visiting.
-For further information contact the Passport Office on 0870 5210410 or visit https://www.gov.uk/browse/abroad/passports.
+For further information contact the Passport Office on 0870 5210410 or visit https://www.gov.uk/browse/citizenship/passports.

 Special conditions apply for travel to the USA, and all passengers must have individual machine readable passports.
 Please check https://uk.usembassy.gov/

-Up to date travel advice can be obtained from the Foreign and Commonwealth Office, visit https://travelaware.campaign.gov.uk/
+Up to date travel advice can be obtained from the Foreign and Commonwealth Office, visit https://www.gov.uk/travelaware

 Non British passport holders, including other EU nationals, should obtain up to date advice on passport and visa requirements from the Embassy, High Commission or Consulate of your destination or country(ies) through which you are travelling.